-With the increased recent focus on achieving Net Zero, the government is planning to ban new petrol and diesel car sales by 2030.
+With the increased focus on achieving Net Zero, the government is planning to ban new petrol and diesel car sales by 2030.
 We review some of the tax issues that businesses and their employees may consider when acquiring or providing an electric vehicle.

 At a glance